 The Hematology program at Queen's University is a rigorous two-year residency program focusing on the nature, function, and diseases of the blood.
 It is an intellectually stimulating specialty offering an ideal combination of clinical medicine, pathology, and the use of sophisticated technology to make specific diagnoses and treat illness.

-In the first year of the program, residents split their time between clinical hematology (clinics, ward, and consults) hematopathology, pediatric hematology and electives.
+In the first year of the program, residents split their time between clinical hematology (clinics, ward, and consults) and hematopathology.
+A mandatory rotation in Community Hematology is usually completed in the PGY4 year.
 A research block is also provided.
-The second year includes further rotations in clinical hematology and hematopathology, and electives.
-Community Hematology may be completed in either the PGY4 or PGY5 year.
+The second year includes rotations in allogeneic stem cell transplantation and junior attending wards and consults rotations.
+There is ample elective time in both PGY4 and PGY5 years.
 A particular strength of the Queen's Hematology program is our flexibility to individual training needs; we can really tailor the program to suit any career goals!
-We typically accept 2 residents per year and we presently have 4 residents in the program.
+We typically accept 2 residents per year and we presently have 5 residents in the program.

 The Resident Clinic is a weekly half-day clinic that runs continuously across the two years, concurrent with other rotations.
 Each resident will have assigned new patients who she/he will follow longitudinally.
 It also serves as a follow-up clinic for discharged inpatients seen by residents on the Consult or Ward service.
 Attendance by each resident is continuous, except when away for out-of-town rotations.